-Trees, Truffles and Mycorrhizae - Beneficial Fungi
+Trees, Mycorrhizae, and Truffles: Beneficial Fungi

 The Structure and Life of a Fungus

-The mycelium of a fungus produces reproductive structures called "fruiting bodies", which make spores.
-Once a spore is released into the environment it can produce new hyphae.
+A fungus consists of thread-like structures called hyphae.
+The hyphae branch as they grow to form a tangled web known as a mycelium.
+The mycelium of a fungus produces reproductive structures called fruiting bodies, which make spores.
+Once a spore is released into the environment, it can produce new hyphae.
 Fruiting bodies may be small structures, but in some cases—such as mushrooms—they are large and noticeable.

 Although a mycorrhizal fungus gets its food from a plant's roots, it doesn't destroy the plant.
 The two organisms live as partners, with each giving the other something that it lacks or has difficulty obtaining.

-Types of Mycorrhizae
+Traditional Classification of Mycorrhizae

 Endomycorrhizae develop mainly or completely inside plant roots.
 There is usually no mantle around the outside of the roots.
 If one exists, it's generally made of only a few hyphae.
 The hyphae of the fungus are located inside the outer root cells and may or may not be located between the cells as well.